ppiotrow/scalagen/README.md

 * Controller, it tries to keep the correct number of Fenotypes by killing and procreation order.
 It should realize some sellection strategy,
 * Evaluator, it knows the objective function so it can evaluate Fenotype value
 * RandomKiller, kills random fenotype TODO,
-* Procreator, konws mutation and crossover operators so can create new genotype from parents,
+* Procreator, knows mutation and crossover operators so can create new genotype from parents,
 * DeathItself, kills specified Fenotype.